 Lymphedema can be easier to deal with in the cooler months of winter.
 Bug bites and sunburns, which can be extremely dangerous for those with lymphedema, are much less likely for those living in the northern hemisphere.
-In addition, the heat and humidity that makes compression garments challenging to wear in the warmer months are not so much of an issue in these cooler months.
+In addition, the heat and humidity that make compression garments challenging to wear in the warmer months are not so much of an issue in these cooler months.
 Cooler temperatures lead to more compliance in wearing compression garments, which results in better control of the progression of your condition.

 Winter and lymphedema, however, can present challenges of their own.
 Cold and gray days of winter can be hard on all of us.
-So how best can we deal with the challenges while embracing winter’s joys and benefits?
+So, how best can we deal with the challenges while embracing winter’s joys and benefits?

 MOVING THAT LYMPH, ESPECIALLY IN WINTER

 It’s much easier to stay home warm in those cold winter months.
 If only the sun came out today, it would be easier to get outside – go for that walk.
-I believe getting outside in the winter as often as possible benefits your body and your spirits.
-However, some days may be too cold or too dangerous, as it is now in my area with all the ice.
+I believe getting outside in the winter as often as possible benefits your body and spirits.
+However, some days may be too cold or dangerous, as it is now in my area with all the ice.
 Movement is still essential for those dealing with lymphedema.
 Whether you use a treadmill or a rebounder, possibly some simple yoga or stretching, or even walking up and down stairs, you must check with your healthcare professional first and wear your compression garments.
 Moving your body and deep breathing moves lymph.
-Exercise is beneficial for lymphedema but must be moderate and low in intensity and duration.
+Exercise benefits lymphedema but must be moderate and low in intensity and duration.

 LISTENING TO YOUR BODY